Ranks of abelian varieties in cyclotomic twist families: Abelian surfaces with zeta 3 -multiplication

 It is plausible that for {\it every} Prym $P$ associated to some curve $C_{a,b} \colon y^3 = (x^2 -a)(x^2 - b)$, our method shows that $\rk P_d \leq 1$ for a positive proportion of $d$.
 This holds if one can check a certain $3$-adic condition on the numbers $c_3(\phi_d)$ and $c_3(\psi_d)$, exactly as in the proof of \Cref{lem:densities}.
 This condition is satisfied in all examples we checked, but we do not have a proof in general.
-Since the local Selmer ratios $c_3(\phi_{a,b,d})$ and $c_3(\psi_{a,b,d})$ are locally constant as functions on $\Q_3^3 = \{(a,b,d)\}$, we can at least say that this condition holds for a large class of trigonal bielliptic curves $C_{a,b}$, with $a$ and $b$ satisfying certain congruence conditions modulo a power of $3$.
+Since the local Selmer ratios $c_3(\phi_{a,b,d})$ and $c_3(\psi_{a,b,d})$ are locally constant as functions on $\Q_3^3 = \{(a,b,d)\}$, we can at least say that this condition holds for a large class of bielliptic Picard curves $C_{a,b}$, with $a$ and $b$ satisfying certain congruence conditions modulo a power of $3$.

-In \cite{SW-rank-gain}, we will prove that a positive proportion of $P_d$ have rank at most 1, in the case where $a/b$ is a square, using an extra argument which sidesteps the root number issue.
+In \cite{SW-rank-gain}, we prove that a positive proportion of $P_d$ have rank at most 1, in the case where $a/b$ is a square, using an extra argument which avoids the local $3$-adic computation.
 In general, we have the following result, whose proof is an easier version of the argument given above, so we omit it.